VILLASframework/documentation/node/types/Socket.md

 		}
 	}

-## Packet Format
+# Packet Format {#node-type-socket-format}

-The on-wire format of the network packets is not subject to a standardization process.
+The on-wire format of the network datagrams is not subject to a standardization process.
 It's a very simple packet-based format which includes:

  - 32bit floating-point or integer values